yuan-yin-truly/CommunitySim/README.md

 on a per unit basis.

-The higher-order interaction states that a third species can not only interact with other species pairwise, but also influence the intensity of the pairwise interaction, which is modeled by b_ij:
+The higher-order interaction states that a third species can not only interact with other species in a pairwise manner, but also influence the intensity of existing pairwise interactions in the community, which is modeled by b_ij:

 <img src="man/figures/glv.png" style="width:20.0%" />